kapawlak/temp_lab_host/Courses/345/3L/xlab7.md

 ::::::Activity (lightbulb)

-1. Connect create a circuit with the lamp to make an $I-V$ plot.
+1. Create a circuit with the lamp to make an $I-V$ plot.

 :::Exercise ( | 4 Points)
 Draw a circuit diagram and include it here.